nasirnjs/kubernetes/k8s-security/cks/5-auditPolicy.md

 - Log files are retained for10 days
 - Up to 2 old audit log files are retained

-/etc/kubernetes/logpolicy/sample-policy.yaml provides the basic policy.
-It specifies only what not to log

-Edit and extend the base policy to log:
-- Changes to persistentvolume sat the RequestResponse level
-- Request bodies for configmaps changes in namespace  front-apps
-- Changes to ConfigMap and Secret in all namespaces at the Metadata level.
 - In addition, add a catch-all rule to log all other requests at the Metadatalevel.
 ---